 - Lyme testing—With the significant increase in Lyme disease cases in our area, we recommend annual testing for infection.
 Lyme disease is treatable with antibiotics and early detection and treatment allow for the best chances of avoiding long-term damage.

 - Blood work—In aging pets, health issues can arise quickly.
 After a dog reaches the age of seven, we recommend yearly blood work to check on the functioning of your dog’s internal systems.

 Barton Heights Veterinary Hospital can help you prevent health issues and prolong your dog’s healthy and active life.

 Canine Wellness Plans

 At Barton Heights Veterinary Hospital our goal is to help prevent diseases and health issues before they become serious problems for your pet.
 Did you know animals age approximately at a rate of seven years to our one?
 That’s why prevention is a major focus of our practice and our staff is skilled at looking for early warning signs of diseases during your pet’s routine examinations.
 Healthy lifestyle choices for your dog are the keys to lifelong wellness.
 Our Wellness Plans offer preventive care at a discounted rate and allow you to spread the payments over time.
-By enrolling your pet in one of our 3 Wellness Plans, you’re taking an important step to maintaining his/her health and well being.
+By enrolling your pet in our Wellness Plan, you’re taking an important step to maintaining his/her health and well being.
 Please note that our Wellness Plans are NOT, and should not be considered, pet insurance.